AdrianVillamayor/Wizard-JS/README.md

 ```

 ### Events Management
-When accepting or rejecting an event is generated without params
+When any wizard button is used, it will generate an event.
 ```javascript
 document.addEventListener("prevWizard", function (e) {
 	alert("Prev Step");